Questions and Answers

 • COMPLICATIONS

 This hair loss is known as telogen effluvium and is reported by 70% of women and 20% of men.
-This hair loss IS NOT BALDNESS! and it is temporary, usually starting between months 2 to 4 after surgery and stopping between months 8 to 12 after surgery.
-When hair loss stops, some patients even report that they have stronger, softer and smoother hair.
-This hair loss can be greatly improved by taking nutritional supplements, protein, drinking enough fluids and eating healthy.
+This hair loss is NOT BALDNESS! and is temporary, usually starting between 2 to 4 months after surgery and stopping between 8 to 12 months after surgery.
+When hair loss stops, some patients even report having stronger, softer, smoother hair.
+This hair loss can be greatly improved by taking nutritional supplements, protein, drinking enough fluids, and eating healthily.
 Biotin and zinc can also help.
-Hair loss testimony 1
+Hair loss testimonial 1

-In more than 60% of patients there will be excess skin after bariatric surgery.
-Women, older people, and those who have body mass indexes greater than 40 kg/m2 are more likely to have excess skin.
-Young women are the group of patients who will be stricter with their excess skin, and will be more interested in seeking reconstructive procedures.
-Not all patients will have sagging.
-Some factors that help reduce sagging after surgery are adequate hydration (drinking enough water), taking biotin and collagen, taking your protein powder, and doing anaerobic exercise.
-Finally, plastic surgery can be the most effective and quick solution in cases where there is nonconformity.
-The vast majority of patients comment that they would not change the weight loss obtained even if they had excess skin.
+In over 60% of patients there will be excess skin after bariatric surgery.
+Women, older people and those who have a body mass index greater than 40 kg/m2 are more likely to have excess skin.
+Younger women are the group of patients who will be more strict with their excess skin, and will be more interested in seeking reconstructive procedures.
+Not all patients will have sagging skin.
+Some factors that help reduce sagging skin after surgery are proper hydration (drinking enough water), taking biotin and collagen, taking your protein powder and doing anaerobic exercise.
+Finally, plastic surgery can be the most effective and quickest solution in cases where there is dissatisfaction.
+The vast majority of patients say that they would not change the weight loss obtained even if they had excess skin.
 Lic.
-Paola Bravo tells us some tips to reduce sagging after bariatric surgery.
+Paola Bravo tells us some tips to reduce sagging skin after bariatric surgery.
 Watch video.

-Massive weight loss can cause stones to form more quickly.
-The probability of requiring a cholecystectomy during the first 6 months after surgery about 4%.
+Massive weight loss can lead to more rapid stone formation.
+The probability of requiring a cholecystectomy during the first 6 months after surgery is about 4%.

-If we leave you drainage for 1 week.
-The drain is your thin silicone tube that is attached to a small bulb and serves to drain the secretion and let the surgeon know if everything is going well with the surgery.
-The removal of the drain can be done by a nurse or doctor, it is done in a few seconds and is not painful.
-The practice of leaving drainage varies by medical group and depends on their experience.
-We prefer to leave it so we can monitor you better.
-Video on how to empty the drain, Video on how to remove the drain
+If we leave a drain in for 1 week.
+The drain is your thin silicone tube that is attached to a small bulb and serves to drain the secretions and to let the surgeon know if everything is okay with the surgery.
+The removal of the drain can be done by a nurse or a doctor, it takes a few seconds and is not painful.
+The practice of leaving a drain varies in each medical group and depends on their experience.
+We prefer to leave it in so we can monitor you better.
+Video on how to empty the drain , Video on how to remove the drain

-In all our patients, prior to bariatric surgery, measures will be taken such as a COVID clinical questionnaire, a COVID test and in-hospital safety measures.
+Prior to bariatric surgery, all our patients will undergo measures such as a COVID clinical questionnaire, COVID test and in-hospital safety measures.
 More information.

 • How much WEIGHT will I lose after my surgery?

 In general, weight loss is calculated based on excess weight.
-With the gastric sleeve you can lose 70-90% of excess weight, while with the bypass the weight loss is between 80-95%.
+With gastric sleeve, 70-90% of excess weight can be lost, while with gastric bypass, weight loss is between 80-95%.
 Good eating habits and following the instructions given by the team will ensure healthier and more permanent weight loss.
 More information.

 • REBOUND after surgery

-To date, there is no treatment for weight loss that does not have the possibility of rebound or weight gain, bariatric surgery is no exception.
-Fortunately, bariatric surgery has the lowest risk of recurrence of all existing treatments.
-With the gastric sleeve the risk of rebound is around 20% at 2-3 years, while with the bypass it is around 20% at 5-6 years.
-If you maintain good habits you will not gain weight.
+There is currently no weight loss treatment that does not have the possibility of rebound or weight gain, bariatric surgery is no exception.
+Fortunately, bariatric surgery has the lowest risk of weight gain of all existing treatments.
+With gastric sleeve, the risk of rebound is around 20% at 2-3 years, while with gastric bypass, it is around 20% at 5-6 years.
+If you maintain good habits, you will not have weight gain.
 More information.

 • ANXIETY and How to combat it?

 Food anxiety is one of the factors that often prevents weight loss and causes obesity.
-There are multiple techniques on how to combat anxiety, not all of them can be adapted to each person, it is necessary to cultivate constant discipline to be able to combat it.
-In this video, our nutritionists offer you some tips to combat anxiety.
-Watch video.
+There are many techniques on how to combat anxiety, not all of them can be adapted to each person, it is necessary to cultivate a constant discipline to be able to combat it.
+Our nutritionists offer you some tips to combat anxiety in this video.
+Watch the video.

-Follow-up consultations or counseling are VERY IMPORTANT since studies have shown that patients who take their follow-up consultations have better results in long-term weight loss than those who do not take them.
-You can review at this link an article published by our psychologist Marisol Barradas and the Obesity Health team regarding the importance of follow-up consultations.
+• Follow-up consultations or counseling are VERY IMPORTANT since studies have shown that patients who attend follow-up consultations have better long-term weight loss results than those who do not.
+You can review an article published by our psychologist Marisol Barradas and the Obesity Health team in relation to the importance of follow-up consultations at this link.
 See here.
-The best way to take them is in person, however we understand that many live in other cities or find it difficult to get around, for that we can do them virtually by a call or video call with similar results to the in-person consultation.
-At Obesity Health we provide at least 1 year of follow-up included in your package with follow-up consultations by the medical area (medical coordinators) (1 week, 1, 3, 6 and 12 months), with nutrition (twice the first month and then once every 2 months during the first year), with psychology (3 to 5 consultations during the first year), sports medicine (2 consultations from the second month).
-These follow-up consultations have the objective of seeing your evolution and adjusting details that you may be doing wrong, detecting possible problems and correcting them, and having greater attachment to your multidisciplinary team.
+The best way to do them is in person, however we understand that many live in other cities or find it difficult to travel, for that we can do them virtually by a phone call or video call with similar results to the face-to-face consultation.
+At Obesity Health we provide at least 1 year of follow-up included in your package with follow-up consultations by the medical area (medical coordinators) (1 week, 1, 3, 6 and 12 months), with nutrition (2 times the first month and then 1 time every 2 months during the first year), with psychology (3 to 5 consultations during the first year), sports medicine (2 consultations starting in the second month).
+These follow-up consultations are intended to monitor your progress and adjust details that you may be doing wrong, detect possible problems and correct them, and have a closer relationship with your multidisciplinary team.
 These consultations are not rigid and you can have the support of any of our specialists if you need it at any time.
-I share with you in this link the calendar of consultations in the nutrition area.
-See here.
-After the 1st year we strongly suggest you continue with your consultancies although they will already be included in the package.
+I share with you in this link the schedule of consultations for the area of nutrition See here.
+After the first year, we strongly suggest you continue with your consultations, although they will already be included in the package.

-• Do I have to answer a CLINICAL HISTORY and accept TERMS AND CONDITIONS?
+• Do I have to complete a MEDICAL HISTORY and accept TERMS AND CONDITIONS?

-Yes, prior to your surgery you will be sent a serious question about your medical history, you must take your time to answer it.
-In addition, you will be sent 2 questions for acceptance of terms and conditions in relation to costs, programs and requirements.
+Yes, prior to your surgery you will be sent a series of questions about your medical history, you must take your time to answer them.
+In addition, you will be sent 2 questions to accept the terms and conditions regarding costs, programs and requirements.
 See here.

 • What are EQUIVALENCES in nutrition?

 There are several ways to carry out a nutritional program.
 The most common way is through a "MENU", that is, the food and the proportion that will be eaten on a certain day of the week are provided.
-This way of carrying out a nutritional program is simpler at first, but it has been seen that it is not sustainable, that is, most people do not break in the long term.
-Another way to carry out a nutritional program that has proven to be more sustainable in the long term is through "EQUIVALENCES", this way can be a little more complex to understand at first, but once you know it it can last the entire life. life.
-It's basically learning to eat.
-Equivalences occur when our nutritionist provides you with a list of foods that are equivalent to each "equivalent" and in this way they can be combined, for example.
-In a list you have that "1 carb" can be: 1/2 apple, 5 grapes, 1/2 pear, 1/4 banana, 2 slices of watermelon, and so on several options.
-This way your nutritionist can tell you.
-You are allowed to eat 10 carbs, 15 protein and 6 fat a day and you can take all the options from your list and make the best possible combination.
-At Obesity Health we try to encourage patients to take the equivalence method since it is the best way to learn to eat and maintain a good diet for the rest of their lives.
+This way of carrying out a nutritional program is simpler at the beginning, but it has been seen that it is not sustainable, that is, most people do not break in the long term.
+Another way of carrying out a nutritional program that has proven to be more sustainable in the long term is through "EQUIVALENCES", this way can be a little more complex to understand at first, but once you know it, it can last a lifetime.
+Basically, it is learning to eat.
+Equivalences occur when our nutritionist provides a list of foods that are equivalent to each "equivalent" and in this way they can be combined, for example.
+In a list, "1 carb" can be: 1/2 apple, 5 grapes, 1/2 pear, 1/4 banana, 2 slices of watermelon, and so on.
+In this way, your nutritionist can tell you.
+You are allowed to eat 10 carbs, 15 proteins and 6 fats a day and you can take all the options from your list and make the best combination possible.
+At Obesity Health we try to encourage patients to take the equivalence method since it is the best way for them to learn to eat and maintain a good diet for the rest of their lives.
 I share with you the presentation on equivalences by our nutritionists Paola Bravo and Monstserrat Díaz.
 See here.

 • CONSTIPATION after bariatric surgery

-Bariatric surgery DOES NOT PRODUCE CONSTIPATION, in some cases, especially with gastric bypass, some patients may experience more frequent or less solid bowel movements.
-However, during the first weeks after surgery, there is often an absence of evacuations that can last from 2 days to 1 week, this is due to the lack of formation of fecal residue that occurs with the postoperative diet.
-See explanation about constipation by Dr. Rey Romero
+Bariatric surgery DOES NOT CAUSE CONSTIPATION.
+In some cases, especially with gastric bypass, some patients may experience more frequent or less solid bowel movements.
+However, during the first few weeks after surgery, it is common to experience an absence of bowel movements that can last from 2 days to 1 week.
+This is due to the lack of formation of fecal residue that occurs with the postoperative diet.
+See explanation on constipation by Dr. Rey Romero.

 • VITAMINS AND SUPPLEMENTS

-It is a universal recommendation that after bariatric surgery you should take vitamins, minerals and protein.
+It is a universal recommendation that after bariatric surgery one should take vitamins, minerals and protein.
 Recommendations vary depending on each bariatric team.
-For our patients, it is MANDATORY to take their supplements for at least 2 years after a gastric sleeve and for at least 6 years after a bypass.
-After this time the recommendation is to continue taking them, although no longer mandatory.
-Click here for suggested doses, recommended brands, definitions and concepts about supplementation in bariatric and metabolic surgery.
+In our patients it is MANDATORY to take their supplements for at least 2 years after a gastric sleeve and for at least 6 years after a bypass.
+After this time the recommendation is to continue taking them, although it is no longer mandatory.
+Click here to learn about suggested doses, recommended brands, definitions and concepts about supplementation in bariatric and metabolic surgery.

 Download manual